wildfish/gabbi-hypothesis-demo/gabbi-hypothesis.md

 Custom Test Case
 ----------------

-First thing we need to do is create a custom test case that will allow that will handle the hard work by creating the Gabbi test cases from a python dictionary rather than yaml files:
+First thing we need to do is create a custom test case that will handle the hard work by creating the Gabbi test cases from a python dictionary rather than yaml files:

 ```python
 import unittest